 A: Yes.
-There are two different methods for reusing masks: extended & re-use.
-Extended use of facemasks is the practice of wearing the same facemask for repeated close contact encounters with several different patients, without removing the facemask between patient encounters.
-Re-use is the practice of using the same facemask for multiple encounters with different patients but removing it after each encounter.
+There are two different methods for reusing masks: extended and re-use.
+Extended use of face masks is the practice of wearing the same face mask for repeated close contact encounters with several different patients, without removing the face mask between patient encounters.
+Re-use is the practice of using the same face mask for multiple encounters with different patients but removing it after each encounter.
 Depending on your location, you may use both.

-- HCP must take care not to touch their facemask.
-If they touch or adjust their facemask they must immediately perform hand hygiene. - A mask should not be worn for more than 5 days of use, and will likely need replacement before then - Not all face masks are suitable for reuse.
-Facemasks that fasten to the provider via ties may not be able to be undone without tearing and should be considered only for extended use, rather than re-use.
-Facemasks with elastic ear hooks may be more suitable for re-use - The facemask should be removed and discarded if soiled, damaged, Integrity is lost (eg: visible rips and tears or too easy or hard to breathe through), or it is hard to breathe through. - Surgical masks should be discarded if used in direct care of a COVID-19 positive patient upon leaving the covid-19 positive treatment area.
+- Healthcare Providers (HCP) must take care not to touch their face mask.
+If they touch or adjust their face mask they must immediately perform hand hygiene. - A mask should not be worn for more than 5 days of use, and will likely need replacement before then. - Not all face masks are suitable for reuse.
+Face masks that fasten to the provider via ties may not be able to be undone without tearing and should be considered only for extended use, rather than re-use.
+Face masks with elastic ear hooks may be more suitable for re-use.

+- The face mask should be removed and discarded if soiled, damaged, integrity is lost (eg: visible rips and tears), or it is too easy or hard to breathe through. - Surgical face masks should be discarded if used in direct care of a COVID-19 positive patient upon leaving the COVID-19 positive treatment area.